Wamphyre/X360-TU-Manager/README.md

 - Check the logs for detailed information

 **"FTP connection failed"**
+**"Archive extraction failed"**
+- Ensure the archive file is not corrupted and is a standard ZIP or ISO
+- For ZIP: the app uses Python's zipfile module and may fail on exotic compression methods; try extracting manually or with 7-Zip and place the extracted folder where the app can scan it
+- For ISO: ensure you have `7z`/`p7zip` or `bsdtar` installed on your system; on Linux you can install `p7zip-full` or `bsdtar` to improve ISO extraction compatibility
+- If extraction still fails, extract manually and point the app at the extracted folder
 - Verify Xbox 360 IP address is correct
 - Ensure FTP is enabled on Xbox 360 (Aurora FTP plugin)
 - Check network connectivity between PC and Xbox 360